johakovi/PandaGamepad-keymaps/README.md

 If you want to use some of this keymaps in other game, then change "pkgname" in xxx.json file via text editor to your preferred app.
 Example: ,"pkgName":"com.crescentmoongames.morphite","

-There should be in all of this keymaps layout changer and it's button is "mode" button.
+There should be in all of this keymaps layout changer and it's button is "mode" button and _hiding_ button is "left joystick" + "start"